Setting a company cell phone policy for the modern workplace

 Company-issued devices

 The classic approach is to provide a dedicated company-owned cell phone for business calls and business use only.
-This device is separate from the team member’s personal phone, and the company has more governance of the use of the cell phone.
+This device is separate from the team member’s personal phone, and the company governs the use of the cell phone more.

 Pros: